texttheater/produce/README.md

 multiple instances of the recipe may run in parallel and corrupt the data.

 The solution is to explicitly declare which files a rule produces, other than the target.
-The `output` attribute serves this purpose.
+The `outputs` attribute serves this purpose.
 With it, the last rule is rewritten as follows:

     [%{chunk}]